techfromsage/media-events-js/README.md

 ## Terminology
  * index - the video is split into multiple parts (starts at 0).
 Each part has a length defined by the interval
  * interval - length of a index in milliseconds (currently 10 seconds long)
- * scrub - event that is triggered when a user either clicks somewhere on the video timeline or clicks and drags
+ * seek - event that is triggered when a user either clicks somewhere on the video timeline or clicks and drags
  * tick - event that describes the amount of time spent within a index (maximum amount is the interval length)

 ## What data do we need for the video analytics?